smatechnologies/opcon-advanced-training/docs/SubSchedule External Events.md

 ## Dropping Events into MSGIN

-* SMA has many utilities that can update Properties via ```MSGIN``` passing Event parameters as Command Line arguments
+* Continuous has many utilities that can update Properties via ```MSGIN``` passing Event parameters as Command Line arguments
 * Spaces in each parameter must be quoted or the program will be thrown off
 * Quotes are removed by the OS when passing parameters to the script
 * This can ruin quoted parameters when accounting for periods in Schedule Names